-Did somebody say shrimp?
+Did somebody say sweet chili shrimp?
 Oh yes indeed, it’s about to get hot in here, so hot your mind will blow away.
 Okay I’m exaggerating but you get the idea of what I mean.

 Although this is not a Caribbean recipe, I feel the level of heat is certainly on parity to the tropics.
 I know not everyone is a fan of hot food and that’s okay because there are so many ways to control the level of heat to suit your preference so please do not be deterred because the recipe denotes spiciness.

-As part of this recipe I used a small amount of chilli flakes for heat.
+Determine the level of heat needed – As part of this recipe I used a small amount of chilli flakes for heat.
 Let’s be clear on something here, the amount of chilli flakes used will determine how hot the recipe will be.

 Being a Island girl I like a bit of spice in my life but not too much, so no more than 1 teaspoon worth of chilli flakes.